grapestone5321/Kaggle-Courses-Python/README.md

 - Numbers and arithmetic in Python

+"Number" is a fine informal name for the kind of thing, but if we wanted to be more technical, we could ask Python how it would describe the type of thing

 - Order of operations

 The arithmetic we learned in primary school has conventions about the order in which operations are evaluated.